dheerajsachdeva/hello_world_rails_react_oneapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and my Coding partner Dheeraj
+I would like to thank Microverse

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-- **[What is Recipe App?]**
+- **[What is Rails and React App?]**

-  - [In this project, we are creating recipe app.
-It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
-Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them.]
+  - [In this project, we are creating one app including Rails and React.]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>